tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 0: jdbc:hive2://localhost:10000>
 ```

-From the beeline prompt we can add the newly built jar file, assuming it was placed in he cloudera users home directory on the quickstart VM:
+From the beeline prompt we can add the newly built jar file, assuming it was placed in the cloudera users home directory on the quickstart VM:

 ```
 0: jdbc:hive2://localhost:10000> add jar /home/cloudera/soundex-udf-0.1.jar;